Tanishq812/Workout-App/README.md

 - Display user workout details in a paginated table
 - View detailed workout progress in a bar chart
 - Responsive design using Tailwind CSS
+- Click on the user th get the Bar chart

 ## Technologies Used